walkingriver/sacrament-talk/README.md

 ### Do not introduce yourself

-  *Why?*: You have already been introduced by the person conducting, and there is no reason to do it again.
+  *Why?* You have already been introduced by the person conducting, and there is no reason to do it again.
 It only wastes time.

   *Exception*: If you were not introduced and do not know many people in the congregation, feel free to offer a brief introduction (no more than a few sentences).